-The Bachelor of Science in Mathematics program provides you with opportunities and guidance to determine your career path in the mathematical sciences based on your personal interests and goals.
+The Mathematics (BS) program provides you with opportunities and guidance to determine your career path in the mathematical sciences based on your personal interests and goals.

 Get more info